 If the above schedule does not work for you, you might consider taking private lessons instead.
 It costs slightly more, but you get personalized attention and lessons can be scheduled at your convenience subject to coach availability.

 You can pay the club directly in advance or at the first session.
-We accept payment via credit card, debit card, cheque or cash.
+We accept payment via credit card, debit card, e-transfer, cheque or cash.

 Before you register for Learn to Row, send an email to email@example.com or call 604-929-4510 to confirm availability and to get any questions answered.